bianca9901/cheers-quiz/README.md

 ### **Returning Visitor Goals:**

-* As a returning visitor my goal is to repeat the phrases so that I can see if I can get a better score
+* As a returning visitor my goal is to repeat the phrases so that I can see if I can get a better score.

-* As a returning visitor my goal is to find the Cheers-Quiz’s social media so that I can follow and interact with them.
+* As a frequent visitor my goal is to find the Cheers-Quiz’s social media so that I can follow and interact with them.

 ### **Frequent Visitor Goals:**